roy-deblina/road-accident-analytics/README.md

 # road-accident-analytics

+## Introduction

+The Excel project aims to analyze and visualize casualty data to enhance understanding and decision-making in road safety management.
+Leveraging Microsoft Excel's powerful features, the project encompasses a comprehensive approach to exploring and interpreting casualty data.

 ## Requirement

 The client aims to create a Road Accident Dashboard for the years 2021 and 2022 to gain insights into the following requirements: